shreybansod/tng-participant-XXA/README_NEW.md

 	notAfter                = IMPLICIT:1,GENERALIZEDTIME:$ENV::DS_PRIV_KEY_END
 	```
 6. **Signing Your Work**
+	> Please refer  [Signing (tag) certificates](https://github.com/WorldHealthOrganization/smart-trust/releases/download/v1.1.1/2.4.full-video.v2.mp4) video for reference

 	Git is cryptographically secure, but it’s not foolproof.
 If you’re taking work from others on the internet and want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG.

 	First of all, if you want to sign anything you need to get GPG configured and your personal key installed.
 	```